10 great autumn walks in the UK

 Walking in autumn reveals a kaleidoscope of glorious countryside colours and a range of wildlife gems.
 Less visited routes, fabulous blue skies and amazing golden sunsets add to the delights of a walk in the UK at this time of year.
 Now is the perfect time to pull on your walking boots and warm layers to head out for a fabulous autumn walk.
 Here we bring you 10 of our favourite autumn walks in the UK.

-10 top places to walk in autumn
+10 top places to walk in the UK autumn

-Loch Lomond Balmaha to Rowardennan takes walkers along the banks of Loch Lomond, which is the UK's largest inland area of water.
+Balmaha to Rowardennan takes walkers along the banks of Loch Lomond, which is the UK's largest inland area of water.
 You’ll enjoy stunning views of the loch and gorgeous natural forestry on this seven-mile walk.
 For more autumnal delights, you could extend the walk along the famous long-distance Scottish route, the West Highland Way.
 Choose a dry and sunny day for the best views and if you have the energy the following day, climb Scotland’s most southerly Munro, Ben Lomond from Rowardennan.
-Perthshire

 Every autumn grey seals come ashore on the Pembrokeshire coast to have their pups on the sheltered beaches.
 At RSPB Reserve Ramsey, just off the end of the St David’s peninsula, a lovely four-mile walk heads around the island and offers a great place to see the seals.
 Alternatively, you can spot the seals and their pups from numerous cliff top trails along the coast

-Scottish Borders The Scottish Borders brims with colour and autumnal delights, and this walk from Jedburgh to Hawick – part of the fascinating Borders Abbeys Way – reveals golden tones of rolling countryside and the glorious autumnal shades of Merlin Wood.
+The Scottish Borders brims with colour and autumnal delights, and this walk from Jedburgh to Hawick – part of the fascinating Borders Abbeys Way – reveals golden tones of rolling countryside and the glorious autumnal shades of Merlin Wood.
 You’ll be treated to more spectacular views as you head up Black Law, which is the highest section of the walk.
 Another lovely idea in autumn is to visit one of the four abbeys on this route at Jedburgh, Melrose, Kelso or Dryburgh and watch as the sun sets evocatively in the background.